 - Public Information Officer assistance

-If you're interested in becoming a member of the Citizen Volunteer Program, please send an email to the Citizen Volunteer Program Coordinator with your name, phone number, and your reason for wanting to be a part of the program.
+If you're interested in becoming a member of the Citizen’s Volunteer Program, please complete an application.
+Then you will email your name, phone number, and your reason for wanting to be a part of the program to the Citizen Volunteer Program Coordinator.
 When your email is received, your information will be entered into an email distribution list.
 You will then be notified within four to six weeks of an upcoming orientation session.

 Answering the Call to Service